0xsomnus/Solidity-DevSecOps-Standard/README.md

 ### Post deployment to mainnet

-- Integrate a security event alert system like Tenderly to alert you to suspicious events.
+- Integrate a security event alert system like [Tenderly](https://tenderly.co/) to alert you to suspicious events.
 - Acquire insurance in case of exploits.
 An example of a project offering exploit insurance is [Fides](https://confidencesystem.webflow.io/).
+- Set up a bug bounty programme for responsible disclosure via platforms like Fides and [Immunefi](https://immunefi.com/)
+- Make sure your development/security team is easily accessible in case a security researcher wishes to alert you to a problem in your code.
+Establish points of contact i.e e-mail addresses, Telegram/Twitter usernames(with open DMs) etc in your project's README, website and via [Blockchain Security Contacts](https://github.com/crytic/blockchain-security-contacts)